Marriage and Family Therapy

 The program is accredited through 2027 by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) of the American Association for Marriage and Family Therapy (AAMFT).
 Upon completion of the planned program of study, candidates may apply for pre-clinical fellow membership in AAMFT and are eligible to take the licensing examination in the State of Connecticut.
 Upon completion of additional required clinical experience, supervision and a passing score on the national licensing exam, according to Connecticut statutes, graduates may apply for Connecticut licensure in marriage and family therapy and Clinical Fellow membership in AAMFT.

 The School-Based Marriage and Family Therapy (SB-MFT) certificate is an advanced training certificate program that prepares candidates to fulfill the requirements for certification with the State Board of Education to work in the public school system.
 The program is available to current MFT master's students and to licensed graduates of COAMFTE-accredited programs.

-The Sexual and Gender Minority Mental Health certificate prepares mental health professionals to meet the diverse mental health needs of sexual and gender minority (SGM) youth and adults.
+The Queer and Trans Mental Health certificate prepares mental health professionals to meet the diverse mental health needs of queer and trans youth and adults.
 The program is designed for the working professional or graduate student and is suited for marriage and family therapists, counselors, social workers, psychologists, nurses, and more.

 The Marriage and Family Therapy program at Fairfield University is designed to prepare students for careers as competent professional marriage and family therapists by providing them with a solid conceptual knowledge base and the clinical skills necessary for effective practice.
 Students are exposed to the broad range of family systems theories and models with a particular emphasis on the utilization of the Structural and Strategic approaches.
 The program is dedicated to providing a learning context that fundamentally values diversity, nondiscrimination and the promotion of justice.
 The program seeks to educate students to be socially aware and ethically responsible professionals.